 - Sharp HealthCare Health Companion app leverages Apple CareKit to help patients

 Doc, Thank you for taking the time to speak with us.
-You will remember that when Apple showcased the new iPad Mini, it had shown a photo of an ultrasound on the iPad Mini.
+You will remember that when Apple showcased the new iPad Mini, it showed a photo of an ultrasound on the iPad Mini.

 Three iPad Mini Features that will help transform the healthcare industry